Retail center, grocery, apartments planned for new development in metro Charleston suburbs

 Women's clothing shop Free People is the latest retailer to return to downtown Charleston after closing during the coronavirus outbreak.

-The 3,109-square-foot shop at 466 King St. is allowing seven people inside at one time to adhere to social distancing guidelines.
+The 3,109-square-foot shop at 466 King St. is allowing seven shoppers inside at a time to adhere to social distancing guidelines.

 Customers will find employees wearing masks, increased cleaning routines and plexiglass guards at checkout counters, similar to many other shops that have reopened.
 Styling appointments can be made by calling in advance to avoid waiting to get in.